farapholch/rita-charts/README.md

 Helm chart for deploying Excalidrawcollab fork on kubernetes.
-Use nginxinc/nginx-unprivileged image, used in openshift deploy.
+Use UBI image, used in openshift deploy.